Joshua-C-Bryant/money-ball/README.md

 | 5_game_avg_rebounds_home   | float64                 | five game rolling average of rebounds by spurs at home|
 | 5_game_avg_rebounds_away   | float64                 | five game rolling average of rebounds by spurs away|

+# Project Planning

+- Acquire Data from Kaggle
+    - I used the games.csv that had the information for all games played from 2003 to 2021
+- Prepare Data
+    - Used Spurs data from 2013-2018 seasons
+    - Create Spurs Score target variable
+    = Engineered rolling average features
+    - Scale data
+- Explore Data
+- Modeling
+    - Created 4 models
+    - LinearRegression (OLS)
+    - LassoLars
+    - Tweedie Regressor
+    - Polynomial Regression
+- Evaluation
+    Mean Baseline RMSE: 10.615598
+    RMSE for Lasso + Lars
+    Training/In-Sample:  10.615597610059444
+    Validation/Out-of-Sample:  11.163917076482761
+    Test/Out-of-Sample:  14.586886040827023

+# How to Reproduce This Project:
+You will need to download the CSV's from this data set here: https://www.kaggle.com/nathanlauga/nba-games All functions are available in my prepare and explore scripts